 - Last updated:

-Social media has, without a doubt, revolutionized the way internet users share information online.
+Social media has, without a doubt, revolutionised the way internet users share information online.
 When I first started blogging, it was common for readers to subscribe to blogs using RSS.
-Nowadays, however, it’s more common for people to subscribe to a website’s Twitter, Facebook or Google+ page to be notified of new content.
+Nowadays, however, it’s more common for people to follow a business or publication on Twitter or Facebook to be notified of new content.

 Social media has become such an integral part of the internet that, for the majority of websites, it’s their second highest source of traffic!

 As a website owner, you can take advantages of these changes by making it as easy as possible for people to share your content, which means including social media buttons on your website.

 Let’s take a look at ten of the very best free and premium WordPress plugins for displaying social media sharing bars and buttons on WordPress posts and pages.

 Table of Contents

 - A Quick Word About Using WordPress Social Media Plugins

 - 1. Monarch — Part of Elegant Themes Membership